Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Price to tax class](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/PriceToTaxClass.png "[Price to tax class]")

 This extension is used to map a PIM price field attribute to a destination attribute.
 The PIM price field is Actindo specific and contains not only the simple price, but also the base price, scale prices, promotion prices, the tax class including the tax rate and supported currencies.
 Each of this data is extracted from the price attribute by the corresponding extension.
-In this case, the tax class is mapped by the *Price to Tax Class* extension.
+In this case, the tax class is mapped to the destination attribute.

 ### Possible data type mappings